This is wrong.

 - Is the workspace comfortable enough?

-- Can you FIT in the bed or is it too short?
+- Do you FIT in the bed or is it too short?
 (Beds aren't all traditionally sized.)

 - Can you set your brush/hairdryer/shaving cream down in the bathroom or is there no counter space?